cartoonist/vcfy/README.md

     Usage: vcfy [OPTIONS] REFERENCE

-      Generate VCF file with simulated variants in specified range [low, high) for the given region of the reference genome.
+      Generate VCF file with simulated variants in specified range [low, high) for the given region of the reference genome (in FASTA format).
 In case that the region is not specified the first region is used.
 If no range is provided, it is assumed that the variants are scattered throughout the region.

       For more information, consult with the README file.